kynesyslabs/zk_ceremony/CEREMONY_COORDINATION.md

 *NOTE: If the script stops after the above procedure, please restart it and it will proceed to the next step automatically*

-- The script will likely ask to install `npx`, this is needed to use the specific node version required by the ceremony
+- The script will likely ask to install `npm` and/or `npx`, this is needed to use the specific node version required by the ceremony

 ### Step 5: Restart your node